superfly/docs/networking/private-networking.html.md

 * You want to limit access to specific ports/services in your app from other Fly.io organizations.
 * You private service needs advanced proxy features like TLS termination or PROXY protocol support.

-The general flow for setting this up is:
+The general flow for setting up Flycast is:

 1. Allocate a private IPv6 address for your app on one of your Fly.io organization networks.
 2. Expose services in your app's `fly.toml` `[services]` or `[http_service]` block; **do not use `force_https` as Flycast is HTTP-only**.